Currently, this feature is behind the feature flag

-Harness' templates allow you to design reusable content, logic, and parameters, ensuring that the application is the major focus of your Pipelines.
-Instead of creating Pipelines from scratch each time, Harness lets you select from pre-built Templates and just link them to your Pipelines.
-The process of developing Pipelines thus becomes easier by reducing duplication and increasing reusability.
+Harness' templates allow you to design reusable content, logic, and parameters, ensuring that the application is the major focus of your pipelines.
+Instead of creating pipelines from scratch each time, Harness lets you select from pre-built templates and link them to your pipelines.
+The process of developing pipelines thus becomes easier by reducing duplication and increasing reusability.

-You can reshare your work with your team and reuse it in your Pipelines.
+You can share your work with your team and reuse it in your pipelines.

-All your templates can be seen in Templates based on their scope.
-We will also call this Template Library in this topic.
+You can view all your templates in Harness under Templates based on their scope.
+We will also call this the Template Library in this topic.

-For information on inline Step Template, see Create a Step Template.
+For information on inline step templates, go to Create a step template.

-Harness resolves the repositories when your Pipeline starts up.
-After that, the same resource is used during the execution of the Pipeline.
-Whenever you use the templates in your Pipelines, once the templates are fully expanded, the final Pipeline runs as if it were defined entirely in the source repo.
+Harness resolves the repositories when your pipeline starts up.
+After that, the same resource is used during the execution of the pipeline.
+When you use the templates in your pipelines, once the templates are fully expanded, the final pipeline runs as if it were defined entirely in the source repo.

-- Remote Step Template and the Pipeline exist in the same Git repo.
+- The remote stage template and the pipeline exist in the same Git repo.

-- Remote Step Template and the Pipeline exist in different Git repos.
+- The remote stage template and the pipeline exist in different Git repos.

-- Pipeline exists in Harness and the Step Template exists in Git repo.
+- The pipeline exists in Harness and the stage template exists in a Git repo.

-Let us see how you can use Template in each of these situations.
+Let's see how you can use a template in each of these situations.

-In order to use the Template in your Pipeline if your remote Step Template and Pipeline are both present in the same Git repository, make sure your Pipeline and Template are both present in the same branch.
+To use the template in your pipeline if your remote step template and pipeline are both present in the same Git repository, make sure your pipeline and template are both present in the same branch.

-In order to use the Template in your Pipeline if your remote Step Template and Pipeline are present in different Git repositories, make sure your Template is present in the default branch of the specific repo.
+To use the template in your pipeline if your remote step template and pipeline are present in different Git repositories, make sure your template is present in the default branch of the specific repo.

 Pipeline exists in Harness and the Step Template exists in Git repo

-In order to use the Template in your inline Pipeline, make sure your Template is present in the default branch of your Git repository.
+To use the template in your inline pipeline, make sure your template is present in the default branch of your Git repository.

-- Click New Template and then click Step.
+Select New Template, and then select Step.
 The Create New Step Template settings appear.